francescodelprato/francescodelprato.github.io/research/index.md

 <details>

   <summary> Abstract </summary>
   We advocate for Ape (Anticipo Pensionistico, an early retirement option available to Italian employees) to become "structural".
-We claim that it responds to the need for greater flexibility in retirement, while maintaining the sustainability of the pension system over the long-run.
+We claim that it responds to the need for greater flexibility in retirement while maintaining the sustainability of the pension system over the long-run.
 Moreover, we discuss some proposals that would make it easier for potential beneficiaries to claim Ape, reducing the low take-up problem observed in the first months after its implementation.

 </details>